-The requirements of the competition appear on a first glance antithetical: they call for two different programs.
 On one hand a daycare and kindergarten, on the other a center for the elderly.
 Two programs for people that occupy the two extremes of the age timeline and therefore have very different needs.

-Therefore, design starts from exactly that meeting; the point where the two conditions coexist.
+Design starts from exactly that meeting; the point where the two conditions coexist.
 That point becomes a central courtyard – the meeting courtyard – which plays a double role.
 The first is functional: it is the space where the two different programs exist together; the place where the actual meeting takes place.
 On a second level it organizes space architecturally: it becomes the joint around which all other volumes and spaces are organized.
+The creation of the central courtyard is followed by a tripling of its circular shape.
+Two more circles are created, diagonally to the right and left of the initial one.
+Their circular shape is consequently transformed to form another two courtyards.

 The three courtyards are then enclosed by a thick wall that almost follows the edge of the lot and defines a solid volume on the ground floor.
 The three courtyards are acquiring a fundamentally interior character.